 Just under a week after war was declared, Józef and his squadron arrive in Kraków.
 Having heard rumours about the city's fate and seen the devastation in towns and villages on the way they would now able to see for themselves what the situation was in Kraków.
 6/09/1939 We arrived in Toń during the night.
 Every … Continue reading My Beloved Kraków

 Over the next day or two, Józef goes into a lot of detail about the continuing journey towards Kraków.
 He describes the difficulties of potholes and of manoeuvring the carts across ditches, damaged bridges and past roadblocks of various kinds.
-His long entry for the 4th September includes the following: We crossed the Kreszowice to … Continue reading Continuing towards Kraków
+Late in the evening he gives a lift to two soldiers who had become separated … Continue reading News of Kraków and Częstochowa

 Well this week I am so pleased to have finally finished translating the 1st of my father’s 2 exercise books, in which he wrote his wartime diaries.
 I feel quite a sense of achievement having got this far and am trying not to think too much about the fact that I still have to … Continue reading A Milestone Reached!

 As the unit continues its preparations on 1st September, Józef’s description of the rather ad hoc motorised squadron highlights some of the differences in provision between the German and Polish armies.
 The far wealthier German army was heavily motorised whereas this unit appears to be relying almost entirely on private vehicles.
 In this, the first … Continue reading Final Preparations

-At this point in his diaries Józef returns to describing the preparations taking place in the final days before the outbreak of war: I set up the sick quarters in a pre-school nursery building.
-There was a place to sleep next door with the non-commissioned officers, on the straw in some kind of emptied out … Continue reading Wojna…Wojna…Wojna…
+At this point in his diaries Józef returns to describing the preparations taking place in the final days before the outbreak of war: 31/08/1939 On the morning of the 31st August we were surprised to see a flyer being posted: ”Mobilisation”.
+Everyone capable of carrying weapons should report at such and such a place… Something … Continue reading Wojna…Wojna…Wojna…

 It really wasn’t my intention to have such long gaps between posts, so I hope you haven’t given up on me!
 Although I have done a draft translation of a large part of my father’s first book, much of it still requires quite a bit of work to improve it enough for public consumption.
 So … Continue reading The Final Days of August 1939